401-advanced-javascript-joejemmely/block-02/README.md

 #### Tests

-- How do you run tests?
-Supergoose, model
+- How do you run tests? `npm test`
 - What assertions were made?
   - should respond with a 404 on an invalid route
   - should respond with a 404 on an invalid method
   - should be able to post to a valid model